Key takeaways

 The best door controller

-The best door controller is the ButterflyMX cloud-based controller because it offers all of the benefits of a standard controller — but it has an extra leg up because of its cloud-based capabilities.
+The best door controller is the ButterflyMX cloud-based door access control system because it offers all of the benefits of a standard controller — but it has an extra leg up because of its cloud-based capabilities.

 With the ButterflyMX cloud-based controller, staff can manage the entire access control system from any computer, tablet, or phone, even if they’re offsite.
 And unlike other controllers that depend entirely on the internet, residents will still be able to use our access devices during an internet outage.
 This is because our controller functions in offline mode and internally stores credential data.